LearnWeb3DAO/MEV-Theory/README.md

 ### Liquidations
 In DeFi lending protocols, where you can borrow an asset against collateral (for eg borrowing USDC against ETH), there is the concept of liquidation.
 When you borrow assets against collateral, you can only borrow less money than what your collateral is worth.
 For example, if I deposit 1 ETH when ETH is $3,000 - I can only borrow less than 3,000 USDC from the lending protocol.
 Different protocols set different limits, but typically no one lets you borrow 100% of your collateral because that means the smallest price movement in your collateral will affect your borrowed amount.

 The closer I get to the upper range of my borrowing amount, the higher chance I have of getting liquidated.
 There might be a case because of market fluctuations that the value of your borrowed assets exceeds the value of the collateral you supplied, or exceeds the upper limit of how much you were allowed to borrow.
-In that case, your original collateral is snatched away
+In that case, your original collateral is snatched away.

 Every protocol has a different percentage but after that percentage is hit, most of the protocols allow anyone from the outside world to liquidate the borrower.
 Consider this very similar to how if someone doesn't pay the loan on time, their house which they kept as collateral is auctioned by the bank where the bank takes away the original value of the loan + interest and returns back the money which is left over.